ADHD Information and Skill Group

 Description: This group will answer questions about the nature and impact of ADHD, how it’s diagnosed, and treatment options.
 Each session will include a skill-training segment that will cover such coping mechanisms as time management and organizational skills, management of difficult emotions and problematic thinking patterns, and self-advocacy.

-Open to: All students
+Open to: All MIT community members

 Making Peace with Food

 Open to: MIT students who are struggling with an unhealthy relationship with food or weight, or thinking about food or weight so much that it distracts from academic and social pursuits

 Description: This group helps to foster a healthy relationship with food, exercise, and body image.
 The group provides education, support, and practical strategies to manage food and body stress.

 Returning Student Group

 Open to: Undergraduates who have just returned to MIT after having been away on leave for medical problems, academic concerns or other reasons.

 Description: The semester-long group provides a supportive group of peers who are all going through the academic and social challenges of returning to MIT.